 Who is involved?

-We are working with a number of collaborators and advisors, which include:
+We have worked with a number of collaborators and advisors, which include:

 - William Blyth Oxford Energy Associates